Probing supermassive black hole scalarization with Pulsar Timing Arrays: Spectral shape of the SGWB in EsGB

-normalizing the power spectrum to a pivotal frequency of $f_\text{10yr} = (10\,\text{yr})^{-1}$.
-Notice that, for a characteristic strain with spectral index $n$, $\gamma_\text{gw} = 3 + 2n$ with our sign conventions.
-See also Fig.1 and Fig.10 in Ref.~\cite{Agazie_2023_SGWB} or Fig.~1 and Fig.~5 in Ref.~\cite{EPTA_IV} for further comparisons.\\ However, we must stress that there is a number of different astrophysical effects that could explain a flattening of the spectral index, such as high eccentricities or interaction with the environment~\cite{Enoki_2007, Huerta_2015, Chen:2016kax, Chen_2017, Sesana_2015, Taylor_2017, Burke-Spolaor:2018bvk}.
-Moreover, when computing the characteristic strain produced by a realistic population of SMBHBs, the nice picture developed above becomes more fuzzy, as different binaries generally have different turnover frequencies.
+Thus, from a theoretical standpoint, it is possible to distinguish between astrophysical effects - such as interactions with stars and binary eccentricity - and modifications of gravity within the EsGB framework.
+However, the problem becomes more intricate when computing the characteristic strain produced by a realistic population of SMBHBs: in the EsGB theory, different binaries generally have different turnover frequencies; similarly, for interactions with stars or eccentricity, the location of the peak frequency depends on the underlying properties of the astrophysical population of SMBHBs and their environment.
 In any case, the flattening of the spectral index still remains a solid prediction of the EsGB theory, which, for the SGWB under examination, generally yields a value in the range $n \in [ 1/3, 2/3]$.
 Overall, no conclusive statement can be made at the moment.
-Future data are expected to improve our understanding of environmental and astrophysical effects and may lead to a final answer.\\ On another note, Fig.~\ref{fig:eq} clearly illustrates that EsGB gravity predicts a smaller amplitude of the SGWB compared to GR at low frequencies.
+Future data are expected to improve our understanding of environmental and astrophysical effects and may lead to a final answer.\\

+On another note, Fig.~\ref{fig:eq} clearly illustrates that EsGB gravity predicts a smaller amplitude of the SGWB compared to GR at low frequencies.
 This is easily explained by noticing that the dipolar emission in Eq.~\eqref{eq:gbf} allows systems at low frequency to merge faster.
 As a result, in order to maintain the merger rate as specified in Eq.~\eqref{eq:mock}, the binaries must be spread across a broader frequency range.
 As a confirmation, the trend indeed reverses at frequencies higher than $f_\text{dom}$: the dipolar emission becomes less effective, and would lead to slower SMBHB mergers.
 Consequently, the amplitude of the SGWB would increase, but the quadrupolar emission takes over, and the characteristic strain follows the standard GR prediction.